WEBO-Digital/internship-challenges/Frontend/Readme.md

 ### What you need to do

-* If you haven't github account, create one to submit your task
+* If you don't have github account, please create one to submit your task
 * Take a [git class in codeschool](https://www.codeschool.com/courses/try-git).
 (If you do not know git)
 * Once complete, create a public repo called “webo-frontend-internship-challenge” in your github account
-* Solve the problem detailed below
+* Solve the problem given below
 * Push your code to the repo (make sure that you have multiple commits with proper messages)
 * Submit your application